Regional Development Victoria Delivering for Rural and Regional Victoria logo

 David MorcomDavid Morcom – CEO, Wellington Shire Council

 David grew up in the Gippsland region, before joining the Westpac Bank as an Economics Graduate in 1988, based in Hobart.
-He spent 12 years in the Finance and Banking sector before moving to local Government where he has held roles as General Manager and Chief Executive Officer (CEO) of various councils.
+He spent 12 years in the finance and banking sector before moving to local Government where he's held roles as General Manager and Chief Executive Officer (CEO) of various councils.
 David was appointed CEO of Wellington Shire Council in January 2012.
 As well as holding a degree in Economics, he holds post graduate qualifications in Management and is a Fellow of the Governor’s Leadership Foundation in South Australia.

 Steven PiasenteSteven Piasente – CEO, Latrobe City Council